The Promise of ARV-Based Microbicides

 A range of microbicides containing different ARVs are now in preclinical development and clinical trials.
-One microbicide is in late-stage clinical trials: the monthly dapivirine vaginal ring, developed by IPM.
+One microbicide has shown efficacy in late-stage clinical trials: the monthly dapivirine vaginal ring, developed by IPM.

 As is the case with HIV treatment, microbicides based on combinations of ARVs that target different points in the HIV life cycle may offer greater protection than a single drug alone.

-Through five non-exclusive and one exclusive royalty-free licenses--and one exclusive worldwide rights agreement--from industry partners, IPM is researching nine different ARVs for development as microbicides.
+Through five non-exclusive and one exclusive royalty-free licenses--and one exclusive worldwide rights agreement--for nine different ARVs from industry partners, IPM is developing a range of woman-centered microbicides for HIV prevention.